NghiTranVNS/nab-weather-forecast/README.md

 #### [Supported] 2.
 Design app's architecture (recommend VIPER or MVP, MVVM but not mandatory)
   - I apply MVVM combine with Clean Architecture
   - Also use Dependency Injecction to virtualize model, repository, service
+  - For UI state hander, I apply Flux and React programming.
+See the ReactorKit github: https://github.com/ReactorKit/ReactorKit
 #### [Supported] 3.
 UI should be looks like in attachment.
 #### [Supported] 4.
 Write UnitTests
   - Just write a mock repository to test the local store service